newcoderktox/newcoderktox/README.md

 - 👋 Hi, I’m @newcoderktox
 - 👀 I’m interested in video games, programming, reading, anime, biology and technology.
-- 🌱 I’m currently learning C-C++
+- 🌱 I’m currently learning Java and know C a bit
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I'm scared of climbing to a ledder and I like Makima